 November 1, 2019 – Ashburn, VA

-Thanks to a major grant from the U.S. Department of Energy, IBTS will expand its photovoltaic (PV) quality management field inspection platform, benefitting the solar industry by making the platform — and the data it collects — publically available.
+Thanks to a major award from the U.S. Department of Energy, IBTS will expand its photovoltaic (PV) quality management field inspection platform, benefitting the solar industry by making the platform — and the data it collects — publically available.

 IBTS, a national leader in third-party PV installation quality management, uses the current version of the inspection platform internally to track solar PV installation quality data and other information for clients.

 With the funding, IBTS will expand the software through stakeholder engagement, allowing participation in developing expanded software design requirements, and then ultimately providing public access to the system and the data it collects.
 The result will benefit stakeholders across the solar industry, including jurisdictions, inspectors, installation companies and installers, code makers, financiers, and component manufacturers.